moderntribe/square-one/docs/theme/components/accordion.md

 {% endblock %}
 ```

-And the panel controller using the accordion component
+And the Accordion panel controller using the accordion component.

 ```php
 namespace Tribe\Project\Templates\Content\Panels;